xpack/web-doxygen/website/docs/api/classes/translatorcroatian.md

-<p>when clicking a directory dependency label, a page with a table is shown.
-The heading for the second column mentions the destination file that is included.</p>
+when clicking a directory dependency label, a page with a table is shown.
+The heading for the second column mentions the destination file that is included.

-<p>Definition at line 1452 of file <a href="/web-doxygen/docs/api/files/src/translator-hr-h">translator_hr.h</a>.</p>
+Definition at line 1452 of file <a href="/web-doxygen/docs/api/files/src/translator-hr-h">translator_hr.h</a>.

 <div class="doxyProgramListing">